Naturism: Summer naturism

 Naturism tends to be more common during the warmer summer months.

 Some regions host first-time naturists and people who have recently started to practice the naturist lifestyle.

 One study noted that some of these people are seasonal naturists who wear clothes during other times of the year.

 History

 Nudity in social contexts has been practised in various forms by many cultures and in all time periods.
-In modern Western society, social nudity is most frequently encountered in the contexts of bathing, swimming and in saunas, whether in single-sex groups, within the family, or with mixed-sex friends, but throughout history and in many contemporary tropical cultures, nudity is a norm at many sports events and competitions.
+In modern Western society, social nudity is most frequently encountered in the contexts of bathing, swimming and using saunas, but throughout history and in many contemporary tropical cultures, nudity is a norm at many sports events and competitions.